ndmitchell/hlint/README.md

     warn = concat (map f x) ==> concatMap f x

-The line can be read as replace `concat (map f x)` with `concatMap f x`.
+This line can be read as replace `concat (map f x)` with `concatMap f x`.
 All single-letter variables are treated as substitution parameters.
 For examples of more complex hints see the supplied hints file.
-In general, hints should not be given in point free style, as this reduces the power of the matching.
+This hint will automatically match `concat . map f` and `concat $ map f x`, so there is no need to give eta-reduced variants of the hints.
 Hints may start with `error`, `warn` or `suggest` to denote how severe they are by default.
 In addition, `hint` is a synonym for `suggest`.
 If you come up with interesting hints, please submit them for inclusion.

 You can search for possible hints to add from a source file with the `--find` flag, for example: